Ventto/mons/README.md

         P takes the value [R] right or [T] top for the MON2's placement.

 Daemon mode:
-  -m:   Re-establishs the display if it detects only one monitor.
+  -a:   Re-establishs the display if it detects only one monitor.
 ```

 # Examples